MadsHolten/forge-sparql/README.md

 ## Install

 You need node.js installed on your machine.
 Get it here: `https://nodejs.org/en/`.
 Tested with version 6.9.1.
+Also node gyp is needed to run Hylar.
+Get it here: `https://github.com/nodejs/node-gyp`

 1) Forge credentials are defined in `server/config/forge-api.ts` or preferably by environment variables `FORGE_ID` and `FORGE_SECRET`
 2) Currently model data is hardcoded in `src/app/forge-viewer/viewer-container/viewer-container.component.ts` - should be stated in GUI